 - A. Contact with Chambers.
 Except as otherwise set forth herein, telephone calls to chambers are permitted only in emergencies requiring immediate attention.
 The chambers phone number is (914) 390-4160.
-Faxes to chambers are permitted only with prior authorization.
-Faxed submissions shall identify the individual in chambers who authorized the fax.
+Emails or faxes to chambers are permitted only with prior authorization.
+Emailed or faxed submissions shall identify the authorizing individual in chambers.
 The chambers fax number is (914) 390-4193.
-In the event a party must transmit an e-mail to Chambers in lieu of filing via ECF, the e-mail address to be used is HalpernNYSDChambers@nysd.uscourts.gov.
+In the event a party is directed to or must transmit an e-mail to Chambers, the e-mail address to be used is HalpernNYSDChambers@nysd.uscourts.gov.
 Copies of any communication with Chambers shall be simultaneously faxed, e-mailed, or hand-delivered to all counsel. - B. Letters and Letter-Motions.
 Except as otherwise provided below, communications with the Court shall be by letter.
 Unless there is a request to file a letter under seal, letters and letter-motions shall be filed electronically on ECF, and must comply with the SDNY Local Rules and Electronic Case Filing Rules and Instructions.